-- If you use a Participating Provider: Covered at 100% of the Network rate. - If you do not use a Participating Provider: Covered at 80% of the BCBS Out-of-Network Rate, subject to the annual Deductible.
+- If you use a Participating Provider: Covered at 90% of the Network rate. - If you do not use a Participating Provider: Not covered.

 Pre-certification by Amalgamated Medical Care Management is required for any rental (regardless of the monthly expense) and purchases with an estimated cost of \$1,000 or more.